 How to take Prednisolone for bronchial asthma?

-Bronchial asthma is prone to periods of exacerbation, which significantly impair the patient's quality of life.
-A person begins to be bothered by asthma attacks, coughing and severe shortness of breath, and such symptoms do not disappear after taking bronchodilator drugs and are dangerous by the development of status asthmaticus.
-This is what prompts the asthma patient to seek medical help from a specialist.
+Bronchial asthma has a tendency to periods of exacerbation, which significantly worsen the patient’s quality of life.
+A person begins to be bothered by attacks of suffocation, coughing and severe shortness of breath, and such symptoms do not disappear after taking bronchodilators and are dangerous for the development of status asthmaticus.
+This is what prompts an asthma patient to seek medical help from a specialist.
 When prescribing specialized treatment for such conditions, the doctor must prescribe hormonal medications.
-Consider the role of Prednisolone in the treatment of bronchial asthma.
+Let's consider the role of Prednisolone in the treatment of bronchial asthma.

 Briefly about the drug

-Prednisolone is a glucocorticoid drug similar in effect to Hydrocortisone.
+Prednisolone is a glucocorticoid drug similar in action to hydrocortisone.
 Available in the form of tablets, solution in ampoules for intramuscular and intravenous injections, eye drops and external ointment.
-In severe asthma attacks and status asthma, after the elimination of a life-threatening condition, they often switch to taking the tablet form of the drug.
+In severe asthma attacks and status asthmaticus, after eliminating the life-threatening condition, they often switch to taking the tablet form of the drug.

-The transformation of Prednisolone occurs in the liver, to a lesser extent in the kidneys, due to the interaction of glucuronic and sulfuric acids.
+Transformation of Prednisolone occurs in the liver, and to a lesser extent in the kidneys, due to the interaction of glucuronic and sulfuric acids.
 As a result of this fusion, an inactive metabolite is formed, which is excreted from the body through the biliary tract, as well as in the urine.

 The drug is easily absorbed in the gastrointestinal tract and after 1.5 hours its maximum accumulation in the blood is observed.

-The drug in its activity is many times superior to the action of other hormones - Cortisone and Hydrocortisone.
+The drug's activity is many times greater than that of other hormones - Cortisone and Hydrocortisone.

-Prednisone is often prescribed for bronchial asthma, since it has the following necessary effects:
+Prednisolone is often prescribed for asthma because it has the following necessary effects:

 • Anti-inflammatory.
-The drug suppresses the release of inflammatory mediators, which are produced by mast cells and eosinophils; reduces capillary permeability; enhances the resistance of the cell membrane to damaging factors.
-In general, there is an effect on all stages of inflammation.
+The drug suppresses the release of inflammatory mediators produced by mast cells and eosinophils; reduces capillary permeability; enhances the resistance of the cell membrane to damaging factors.
+In general, all stages of inflammation are affected.

 • Immunosuppressive.
-It is associated with a decrease in the activity of both lymphocytes themselves and inhibition of the release of their inflammatory mediators (interleukins, interferon gamma).
+Associated with a decrease in the activity of both the lymphocytes themselves and the inhibition of the release of their inflammatory mediators (interleukins, interferon gamma).

 • Antiallergic.
-This is one of the most important actions of the drug, since it is aimed directly at suppressing the reactions caused by the allergen, reducing the swelling of the mucous membrane and the content of eosinophils in the epithelium of the bronchi.
+This is one of the most important actions of the drug, since it is aimed directly at suppressing reactions caused by the allergen, reducing swelling of the mucous membrane and the content of eosinophils in the bronchial epithelium.

-Also, the drug affects the beta-adrenergic receptors of the bronchial system, as a result of which the secretion of sputum and its viscosity are reduced.
+The drug also affects beta-adrenergic receptors of the bronchial system, resulting in a decrease in sputum production and its viscosity.
 In addition to the above properties, Prednisolone has an effect on metabolic processes in the body.
 On the part of protein metabolism, there is an increase in the formation of albumin and a decrease in globulin.
-When lipid metabolism is affected, triglycerides and fatty acids increase, while carbohydrate metabolism increases the concentration of glucose in the blood, as a result of which hyperglycemia develops.
-The drug also affects water and electrolyte balances by retaining sodium and water in the body, as well as enhancing the excretion of potassium.
+When affecting lipid metabolism, there is an increase in triglycerides and fatty acids, and when affecting carbohydrate metabolism, there is an increase in the concentration of glucose in the blood, resulting in the development of hyperglycemia.
+The drug also affects water and electrolyte balances by retaining sodium and water in the body, as well as increasing the excretion of potassium.

-Compared to Cortisone and Hydrocortisone, Prednisolone does not lead to dramatic changes in the concentration of water and electrolytes in the body.
+Compared to Cortisone and Hydrocortisone, Prednisolone does not lead to strong changes in the concentration of water and electrolytes in the body.

-All these properties of the drug justify its appointment in severe asthma and even in other severe forms of respiratory diseases, in particular, in obstructive bronchitis.
+All of these properties of the drug justify its use in severe asthma and even in other severe forms of respiratory diseases, in particular, obstructive bronchitis.

-If a patient has a life-threatening attack of bronchial asthma, it is necessary to immediately start an intravenous jet injection of Prednisolone with simultaneous monitoring of blood pressure indicators.
-After, the drug is started to be injected into the vein by drip.
+If a patient experiences a life-threatening attack of bronchial asthma, it is necessary to immediately begin intravenous jet administration of Prednisolone while simultaneously monitoring blood pressure levels.
+Afterwards, the drug is started to be injected into a vein.

-If intravenous infusion is not possible, it is initially allowed to enter Prednisolone intramuscularly, observing the previous dosage.
-Only after eliminating the patient's life-threatening condition, you can start therapy with the tablet form of Prednisolone.
+If intravenous infusion is not possible, it is initially possible to administer Prednisolone intramuscularly, maintaining the same dosage.
+Only after the patient’s life-threatening condition has been eliminated can treatment with the tablet form of Prednisolone be started.

 Tablet form

-Prednisolone tablets are usually prescribed by the attending physician if inhalation does not bring any effect.
-Initially, a high dosage of the drug is used, followed by its reduction to the minimum permissible.
-It is not recommended to take Prednisolone tablets during the first course of treatment longer than 16 days.
-Typically, the entire daily dose of the drug is prescribed to the asthma patient to be consumed at one time.
-If the dosage is too high, the reception can be divided into 2-4 times per day.
+Prednisolone tablets are usually prescribed by your doctor if inhaled prednisolone is not effective.
+Initially, a high dosage of the drug is used, followed by its reduction to the minimum allowable.
+Taking Prednisolone tablets during the first course of treatment is not recommended for longer than 16 days.
+Typically, the entire daily dose of the drug is prescribed to a patient with asthma for use at one time.
+If the dosage is too high, the dose can be divided into 2-4 times per day.

-Prednisolone is also allowed to be taken in a double dose every other day, and clinical research data indicate the greater effectiveness of this method of therapy.
+Prednisolone can also be taken in a double dose every other day, and clinical trial data indicate the greater effectiveness of this method of therapy.

-For children, the calculation of the required amount of the drug is carried out taking into account the body weight.
-Taking hormonal medications should always take place in the morning - from six to eight in the morning, after or during a meal.
+For children, the required amount of the drug is calculated taking into account body weight.
+Hormonal medications should always be taken in the morning - from six to eight o'clock in the morning, after or during meals.

-It is important that the dose of Prednisolone is selected in accordance with the severity of the patient's condition!
+It is important that the dose of Prednisolone is selected according to the severity of the patient’s condition!

-A temporary increase in the amount of the drug is possible with the risk of an exacerbation, for example, in the presence of a stress factor.
-It is necessary to cancel the drug only gradually, and the longer the therapy with Prednisolone lasted, the slower it is necessary to reduce its dose.
+A temporary increase in the amount of the drug is possible if there is a risk of exacerbation, for example, in the presence of a stress factor.
+The drug should be discontinued only gradually, and the longer the Prednisolone therapy lasted, the slower the dose should be reduced.

 Side effects

-Prednisolone, taken for asthma, can contribute to a number of side effects from many organs and systems.
-As a rule, this is due to prolonged use of the drug or its incorrect dosage:
+Prednisolone taken for asthma can contribute to a number of side effects from many organs and systems.
+As a rule, this is due to prolonged use of the drug or an incorrectly selected dosage:

-• On the part of the gastrointestinal tract, dyspeptic symptoms (hiccups, vomiting, nausea), impaired appetite, bloating, ulceration of the gastric or intestinal mucosa (duodenal ulcer), increasing the risk of bleeding, may disturb.
+• On the part of the gastrointestinal tract, dyspeptic symptoms (hiccups, vomiting, nausea), loss of appetite, bloating, ulceration of the gastric or intestinal mucosa (duodenum), which increase the risk of bleeding, may be disturbing.

-• From the side of the heart, there may be a violation of the rhythm of the heart and a decrease in the frequency of its contractions, an increase in blood pressure numbers.
+• On the part of the heart, disturbances in heart rhythm and a decrease in the frequency of its contractions and an increase in blood pressure may be observed.

-• From the side of the nervous system - headaches accompanied by dizziness, sleep disturbances, convulsions.
-Very rarely, hallucinatory and manic-depressive syndromes, disorientation in place and time can be observed.
+• From the nervous system - headaches accompanied by dizziness, sleep disturbances, convulsions.
+Very rarely, hallucinatory and manic-depressive syndromes and disorientation in place and time can be observed.

-• Metabolic disorders - an increase in blood glucose levels leads to the development of diabetes mellitus, and impaired adrenal function leads to the formation of Itsenko-Cushing's syndrome in humans.
-Weight gain, excessive sweating, and peripheral edema may occur as a result of excess fluid and sodium accumulation.
+• Metabolic disorders - an increase in blood glucose levels leads to the development of diabetes mellitus, and impaired adrenal function leads to the formation of Itsenko-Cushing syndrome in a person.
+Weight gain, increased sweating, and peripheral edema may occur as a result of excess fluid and sodium accumulation.

 • Allergic manifestations - the appearance of rashes on the skin, accompanied by itching.
-The likelihood of anaphylactic shock on the background of drug administration is low.
+The likelihood of anaphylactic shock during administration of the drug is low.

-To reduce the risk of adverse reactions, the attending physician often, along with Prednisolone, recommends that the patient consume food rich in proteins and vitamins, as well as potassium preparations and antacids.
+To reduce the risk of adverse reactions, the attending physician often recommends that the patient consume foods rich in proteins and vitamins, as well as potassium supplements and antacids, simultaneously with Prednisolone.

-In case of an overdose with Prednisolone, symptomatic therapy is performed.
-With a sharp discontinuation of the drug or an incorrect decrease in its dosage, a withdrawal syndrome occurs, which is characterized by an aggravation of the symptoms of bronchial asthma.
-Only strict adherence to the prescriptions of the attending physician can protect against the development of the above symptoms.
+In case of an overdose of Prednisolone, symptomatic therapy is carried out.
+If you abruptly stop taking the drug or reduce its dosage incorrectly, a withdrawal syndrome occurs, which is characterized by a worsening of the symptoms of bronchial asthma.
+Only strict adherence to the instructions of the attending physician can protect against the development of the above symptoms.

-Self-administration of the drug and adjusting its dosage are strictly prohibited!
+Self-administration of the drug and adjustment of its dosage are strictly prohibited!

 When should you not take Prednisolone?